-In China, there is a system of relationships called “guanxi” that the Chinese use to manage their interpersonal and working relationships, and that it will be necessary to know if you want to complete an economic negotiation.
+In China, there is a system of relationships called “guanxi” that the Chinese use to manage their interpersonal and working relationships, and it will be necessary to know if you want to complete an economic negotiation.
 The guanxi is a system of relationships that Chinese people build up over their lifetime to gain social and work benefits that, even today, are alive in their culture.
-If we were to define the guanxi in a generic way, in fact, we would say that it is an interpersonal system that is built on the basis of frequent visits between people and on the exchange of favors: with the guanxi the Chinese establish personal relationships that can then exploit in business or to obtain working privileges.guanxi
+If we were to define the guanxi in a generic way, in fact, we would say that it is an interpersonal system that is built on the basis of frequent visits between people and on the exchange of favors: with the guanxi, the Chinese establish personal relationships that can then exploit in business or to obtain working privileges. guanxi

 At the etymological level, the word “guanxi” means “entrance door into a group” and this speaks volumes about the social importance that the guanxi has for every Chinese citizen who, with good guanxi, can count on the people of its network to face any kind of need.
-What could a Guanxi in important contacts serve?
-To obtain strategic information, speed up paperwork or receive relevant favors for the family or business.
-In short, when two people in China make friends, they already know that one of the two will sooner or later ask one favor to the other.
+What could Guanxi in important contacts serve?
+To obtain strategic information, speed up paperwork, or receive relevant favors for the family or business.
+In short, when two people in China make friends, they already know that one of the two will sooner or later ask one favor of the other.

 3- MIANZI-THE FACE CONCEPT

 If you need to get in touch with Chinese people for work, it is very important to know and understand these delicate cultural aspects.
-The Chinese consider it a humiliation to lose face (diu mianzi), to properly deal with them so you must avoid any attitude that can make them feel distressed.
+The Chinese consider it a humiliation to lose face (diu mianzi), and to properly deal with them so you must avoid any attitude that can make them feel distressed.
 Closely connected is the concept of guanxi or the fabric of social relations or networks.
 In China, business relations are played primarily on the personal level, therefore on knowledge and mutual respect.
 And here comes the concept of reputation: the Chinese often invite customers to dine out: contracts also end outside the walls of the office, but only if a true relationship of trust has been established.

 4- HIERARCHY – CHINESE COUNT ON IT

 In China, the first person to enter a room for a meeting is the one that has the most important role.
 If you are already seated, note who enters first, it is sure of the head and should be treated with due respect.
 Even seating is important and reflects hierarchy and roles.
 Westerners are more informal but try to emphasize respect for the hierarchy also with your manager and your colleagues.
-Do not forget that one of the main doctrines for the Chinese is Confucianism, which highlights the legacy of the executive-subordinate relationship.
+Do not forget that one of the main doctrines of the Chinese is Confucianism, which highlights the legacy of the executive-subordinate relationship.
 The teams are therefore organized around the head, whose authority is never challenged.

 5- GIFT-A SIGN OF RESPECT